 fold_left_arr m.op m.zero arrsl

-Or it can be done in parallel:
+Or it can be done in parallel (see the end of

 let rec parreduce_arr (m: 'a monoid) {arr;from;upto} : 'a =